6 Things to Consider When Paying for School

 The federal student aid program provides federal loans for college students, including graduate students.
 Students qualify by filling out the FAFSA.
 Some loans offer benefits such as subsidized interest rates or loan forgiveness programs.
 Borrowers also benefit from lower interest rates and loan deferment options.

 Banks and other financial institutions issue private loans to qualifying students.
 Unlike federal loans, applicants must pass a credit check to receive private loans.
 Private loans often charge higher interest rates with fewer repayment options.
 Students should exhaust their federal loan options before turning to private loans.

 Work-study programs connect students with part-time jobs, often at their school.
 Undergrads qualify for the federal work-study program by filling out the FAFSA and meeting income requirements.
 Colleges typically administer work-study programs, placing eligible students in part-time positions.
 Learn more about work-study programs.

 In 2019, 63% of U.S. employers offered tuition assistance programs.
 In these programs, employers pay tuition costs for employees who meet certain requirements.
 Many programs reimburse employees at the end of the term for achieving a minimum GPA.
 Learn more about workforce development and training programs.

-Cutting Costs While in College
+6. Cut Costs While in College